kawtharrahmoun87-jpg/Barley_Bread_project/README.md

 - Suitable for people who need more fiber in their diet.
 -  Sometimes used in traditional and medicinal diets to improve metabolism and gut health.

+5/-# Quality Control and Storage of Barley Bread

+## Overview
+Barley bread is a healthy product rich in fiber and nutrients, but it contains less gluten than wheat bread, resulting in a denser texture and shorter shelf life.

+## Quality Control
+- Inspect barley flour for purity, moisture, and safety.
+- Control dough mixing, fermentation, and baking temperature.
+- Test final bread for texture, taste, and microbial quality.

+## Storage
+- Store in a cool, dry place (~20°C, 60% RH).
+- Use airtight packaging to prevent mold and staling.
+- Shelf life: 2–4 days at room temperature; longer when refrigerated or frozen.